November 6th, 2020

 What about the trends in Palos Verdes Foreclosures?
 Is the frequency of foreclosures increasing or decreasing?
 How fast is it taking for banks to take back Palos Verdes homes in foreclosure.
 What about the bids relative to the value of the homes?
 While it’s said that “all real estate is local”, what are some of the trends across California.
-What can we learn from the general foreclosure market at large across the state as it relates to trends for the Palos Verdes foreclosures?

 Whether we’re talking about Palos Verdes foreclosures or foreclosures anywhere in the state of California, there is a specific time line that must be followed by lending institutions when and if they decide to foreclose.
 But before we get into the specifics of the times involved for each process, what are processes involved in Palos Verdes foreclosures?
 Here’s a flow chart that will help:

 Start of foreclosure process.
 Initial notice recorded after borrower fails to meet the terms of their loan.

 Notice of Trustee Sale